zrythm/zrythm/README.md

 use the schema installed in the custom location.

-There are also translations installed in the custom location so XDG_DATA_DIRS might be a better idea.
+There are also translations installed in the custom location so `XDG_DATA_DIRS` might be a better idea.

-Generally, we recommend installing under /usr or /usr/local (default) to avoid these problems.
+Generally, we recommend installing under `/usr/local` (default) or `/usr` to avoid these problems.

 ## Packages
+For easy package installation
+see
-For easy package installation use the download links on the website or see [Installation](https://manual.zrythm.org/en/configuration/installation/intro.html) in the manual.
+[Installation](https://manual.zrythm.org/en/configuration/installation/intro.html) in the manual.

 ## Using